Cheryl Barton: Style and themes

-Selected awards and recognition
+Awards and recognition

-Awards

 Cheryl Barton and her firm have received numerous awards for their projects.
 In 1983, Barton received an Individual Fellowship from the National Endowment for the Arts to study design restoration of derelict landscape.
 Barton is a Fellow if the American Academy in Rome, having been awarded the Rome Prize in Landscape Architecture in 2003.
 She was featured in the 2012 documentary, Women in the Dirt, along with 6 other prominent women landscape architects.